Ramadan is observed by Muslims as a holy month and a time of fasting. This year, Ramadan runs from Sunday 5 May to Tuesday 4 June.

-Omar Malick was diagnosed with Inflammatory Bowel Disease at 16 years old and also fasts during Ramadan.
-In the latest issue of Connect Magazine, he shares his story and his top five tips for people fasting whilst living with Crohn's and Colitis.
+Omar Malick was diagnosed with Inflammatory Bowel Disease (IBD) at 16 years old and also fasts during Ramadan.
+In last year's Summer Issue of Connect Magazine, he shared his story and his top five tips for people fasting whilst living with Crohn's and Colitis.

 Omar's top tips...

 No one knows your body better than yourself.
 If you truly feel like you can fast – maybe your Crohn's or Colitis isn’t severe or you’re in remission – then try, but don’t feel bad or guilty if it’s not happening.

 2. Eat well at night

 It’s a challenge to ensure that when you do get to open the fast it adequately provides the nutrients you’ve missed out on during the day.
 Those of with us with IBD often don’t have the same reserves as other people, so we can very quickly go from just managing to really struggling.